 7 Types of Drill Bits You Need

-Once you have your electric drill whether it is a corded, or cordless electric drill.
-You need different types of drill bits and accessories to make this amazing tool useful.
+Portable electric drills, whether corded or cordless, need different types of drill bits and accessories to make them useful.

 There are seven basic types of drill bits: